mdn/content/files/en-us/web/api/navigationhistoryentry/getstate/index.md

 {{APIRef("Navigation API")}}{{seecompattable}}

 The **`getState()`** method of the
-{{domxref("NavigationHistoryEntry")}} interface returns a clone of the available state associated with this history entry.
+{{domxref("NavigationHistoryEntry")}} interface returns a clone of the developer-supplied state associated with this history entry.

 ## Syntax